Ever wondered how many different cat breeds there are? Depending on which cat group you subscribe to, the answer will be different.

 While each of these different cat breeds and their personalities make for great family pets, it’s important to remember that every cat has its day.
 If your cat gets injured or is on heat, they can sometimes be aggressive or frustrated.
 This can result in neighbourhood prowling, fights with other cats and even damage to other people’s property.

-PD cat insurance covers you for vet visits, accident cover and even third-party liability (which means coverage for damage to others’ property).
+PD cat insurance covers you for non-routine vet visits, accident cover and even third-party liability (which means coverage for damage to others’ property).